OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/project-init/github.md

 # Initial Project Setup / GitHub Git Repository

+>_[JHB] this is a good description of what you did once to set up the OWF repo for StateCU, and good historical documentation for you, but no user will ever have to do this.
+The process they will do, cloning the OWF repo, is much simpler._

 The initial StateCU code for OpenCDSS was originally loaded into a private GitHub repository maintained by Jim Brannon in 2011 and was never made public.
 The repository had minimal structure and was mainly a home for the StateCU source code for a single developer.
 The repository had a master branch but no other branches or tags.